 A lot of what we see on TV “inside the courtroom” is not from UK courts.
 Some of the most popular television shows which might have had a hand in consolidating your interest in law.
 This piece will help you understand the process of studying law in the US and what you will need to consider before making a move stateside.

-To qualify as a lawyer in the US, you will need to have obtained a JD, which stands for Juris Doctor and is the highest law degree in the US.
+To qualify as a lawyer in the US, you will need a JD, which stands for Juris Doctor and is the highest law degree in the US.
 It’s important to note that it does not run parallel to the UK’s LLB.
 To be enrolled on an LLB in the UK, you need to have achieved a prescribed number of A-Levels at specific grades and apply through UCAS straight from sixth form or college.
-In contrast, you can’s do a JD directly after finishing high school in the US.
+In contrast, you can’t do a JD directly after finishing high school in the US.
 You may have heard some US university students talking about taking pre-law courses as part of their undergraduate degree.
 This is because to enrol on a JD, you need to have an undergraduate bachelor’s degree already.

 A JD is a three-year-long full-time graduate degree which prepares students for a legal career.
 As well as an undergraduate bachelor’s degree, students applying for a JD must also have taken and obtained their LSAT scores – the admissions test for law schools.

 Despite its name, the JD is not the equivalent of a PhD in law.
 This is referred to as a JSD (Doctorate of Juridical Science).
 Both the JD and LLB focus on the English Common Law system of courts.
 The core content of both is quite similar.
 On both courses, students will study contract law, property law, tort law, criminal law, aspects of legal writing and both will learn an equivalent of public law (with JD students taking constitutional law courses).